Family Worship with Little Ones

 Then you can sing a few songs.
 Once your child has a few favorite songs, you can even ask him which song he’d like to sing or which one he’d like to sing first.
 It doesn’t really matter if he can’t say all of the words – he’s learning!

 Action songs {songs with hand motions or movement} are a lot fun for little ones and old familiar tunes from your childhood are also great.
 If you don’t know very many children’s songs, you can learn them – watch some YouTube videos!
-And it never hurts to begin introducing traditional hymns into your family worship time, too.

-Here are a few of my favorites:
+Here are a few simple ideas:

 You might also enjoy this series of Scripture Lullabies called, Hidden in My Heart (A Lullaby Journey Through Scripture).
 These could be enjoyed before bed or even as your child is falling asleep.
 For years I played music or Bible Story CDs for my children at bedtime.